tpaschalis/tpaschalis.github.io/_posts/2020-02-07-macos-latex-vim.markdown

 ---

-It's no secret that I absolutely love LaTeX; and since I've started using a Mac for work, I wanted a setup for writing LaTeX.
+I absolutely love LaTeX; and since I've started using a Mac for work, I wanted a setup for writing with it.

-I settled with installing [MacTex](http://www.tug.org/mactex/), which is a free re-distribution of TeX Live, which also includes Ghostcript and some mac-specific GUI applications.
+I settled with installing [MacTex](http://www.tug.org/mactex/), a free re-distribution of TeX Live which also includes Ghostcript and some mac-specific GUI applications.
 (Don't judge for not building from source ^^)

-However, the goal was to keep using Vim; there's a bunch of plugins for that like [vimtex](https://github.com/lervag/vimtex) or [vim-latex](https://github.com/vim-latex/vim-latex), but a) I'm not going to use all of the features, since I'm not writing on a day-to-day basis, and b) I didn't want to slow down my Vim for no reason.
+However, the goal was to keep using Vim; there's a bunch of plugins for that like [vimtex](https://github.com/lervag/vimtex) or [vim-latex](https://github.com/vim-latex/vim-latex), but a) I'm not going to learn or use all of their features, since I'm not writing on a day-to-day basis, and b) I didn't want to slow down my Vim for no reason.
 I will concede that vimtex looks very cool though, and I'll be checking it out in the near future.

 So, thinking the Unix way, I thought what's my LaTeX workflow?
 I keep editor and document side-by-side and